HTS Bioinf - ELLA production

 -

-Provide the user name and password to each new user in a personal email, along with instructyions on how to proceed.
+Provide the user name and password to each new user in a personal email, along with instructions on how to proceed.
 The e-mail should contain something along the lines of:

-Har lagt deg til som bruker i ELLA, brukergruppe [user group].
+Du har blitt lagt til som [user group] bruker i ELLA.
 Velkommen!
 Merk at innlogging i TSD via VMware (med brukernavn «p22-…» og passord fra TSD) må være i orden før du kan åpne ELLA.
 Se prosedyre «Bruk av TSD og ELLA» i eHåndbok (http://ehandbok.ous-hf.no/document/133297) for detaljer, vedlegget «TSD_brukerguide_...» har alt du trenger for å komme i gang.
 Brukernavn i ELLA: [user name] Midlertidig passord: [temp password] NB: Passordet må endres før første innlogging, klikk «Change password» på innlogginssiden i ELLA.

 Change your own user group (devs only)

-Sometimes you may need to change your own user group to be able to test that the configuration is correct or investigate missing samples, find analysis IDs for deletion etc.
+Sometimes you may need to change your own user group to be able to test that the configuration is correct, investigate missing samples, find analysis IDs for deletion etc.

 To change user group, you can use the following script: